hornang/nautograf/README.md

 Access to free nautical chart data is also still quite limited and depends on authorities' willingness to provide map data to the public.
 The lack of free public nautical data creates a burden for non-profit research and innovation at sea.

 The only fully featured open source navigation tool for nautical maps today is [OpenCPN](www.opencpn.org).
-To resolve the lack of map data OpenCPN vendors in 2013 created the o-charts.org store where you can buy charts in OpenCPN's custom charts format. o-charts receive data from hydrological offices and adds an end user encryption that gets decrypted in the closed source part of the OpenCPN's plugin [oesenc_pi](https://github.com/bdbcat/oesenc_pi).
+To resolve the lack of map data OpenCPN vendors in 2013 created the o-charts.org store where you can buy charts in OpenCPN's custom charts format. o-charts receive data from hydrographic offices and adds an end user encryption that gets decrypted in the closed source part of the OpenCPN's plugin [o-charts_pi](https://github.com/bdbcat/o-charts_pi) (previously called oesenc_pi).

 Nautograf was created to modernize the archaic world of nautical charts.